 This recognition pays tribute to the scientific excellence of the research carried out at Stella Mare, the technological transfer carried out with local stakeholders, and the societal benefits of the results and tangible applications.
-The award of the CNRS innovation medal confirms the relevance of the University of Corsica's scientific policy and distinguishes the quality of the work of an entire team.
+The award of the CNRS innovation medal distinguishes the quality of the work of an entire team.